 A bachelor's degree with an overall and major GPA of 3.000 is required.
 In addition, a verification statement signed by the didactic program director of a Council of Accreditation for Nutrition and Dietetics (ACEND)-accredited Academy of Nutrition and Dietetics program must be provided for review of application.
 An applicant must have submitted an acceptable application in the past five years to the Dietetic Internship Centralized Application system through a previous national match and been unmatched to any supervised practice program.
-Individual Supervised Practical Pathway (ISPP) candidates should meet the minimum standards of Pepperdine University.
+Individual Supervised Practical Pathway (ISPP) candidates should meet the minimum standards of Pepperdine University, be in the process of completing the stand alone ISPP, or have already earned a master's degree.